-Lebanon plans to charge for WhatsApp calls: minister
+Lebanon proposes charges for WhatsApp calls

 Lebanese TV channels cited Telecoms Minister Mohamed Choucair as saying the fee would “not be applied without something in return” which he would announce next week.

-Finance Minister Ali Hassan Khalil said last month there were no new taxes or fees in the draft 2020 budget he sent to cabinet.
+Finance Mininster Ali Hassan Khalil said last month there were no new taxes or fees in the draft 2020 budget he sent to cabinet.

 Lebanon is under pressure to approve the 2020 budget to unlock some $11 billion pledged at a donor conference last year, conditional on fiscal and other reforms.

-Prime Minister Saad al-Hariri has said the government would work to further reduce the 2020 budget deficit.
+Hariri has said the government would work to further reduce the 2020 budget deficit.

 Foreign allies are not yet fully convinced the Lebanese government is serious about reforms, and a French envoy last month criticized the pace of work.